Top aide to former Speaker Michael Madigan indicted

 Tim Mapes was Speaker Madigan’s gate-keeper, controlling the operation of the House chamber and fielding requests for everything from legislation to lawmakers’ schedules.
 He’s now been indicted for allegedly lying under oath to a federal grand jury.
-Mapes is charged with one count of attempted obstruction of justice and one count of making false declarations before a grand jury.
+Mapes is charged with one count of attempted obstruction of justice.

 A press release from the U.S. Attorney’s office says the federal grandy jury is “investigating possible violations of federal criminal law, including efforts by the Illinois Speaker of the House and an individual acting on the Speaker’s behalf, to obtain for others private jobs, contracts, and monetary payments, including from Commonwealth … to influence and reward the Speaker in the Speaker’s official capacity.”